Donny-Hikari/FaceLock/README.md

 ![lockup](./readme_res/main_lockup.png)

 ## Accuracy
 The valid result is as follow.
-Please be aware that it's just test with limit cases and may be different vary to images inputted.
+Please be aware that it's just tested with limit cases and may be different vary to images inputted.
 ![valid_result](./readme_res/valid_result.png)
 However, so far, FaceLock has never mistake others for me during my test after I add some layers and increase epoch.
 Although sometimes it might fail to recognize me if I make faces.
 Please let me know if in your case FaceLock happens to mistake someone else for you.